ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### User profile and new options in user settings

-With personal touch in mind, editors can now upload their photos, and provide the following information in their user profiles:
+With personal touch in mind, editors can now upload their photos (avatar), and provide the following information in their user profiles:

 - Email
 - Department